Step 3: Controlling the Gun Turret with a Gamepad

 ../../_images/joystickview-layout.png

-This completes the setup process.
+This completes the preparation.

 1#include <cnoid/SimpleController>